-Typically, French strike season strikes twice a year, the month of May (to coincide with the Cannes Film Festival, Monaco Grand Prix, and Mother’s day holidays… sympa!), and during all of autumn, where it is almost a back-to-school ritual.
-Autumn in France means falling leaves, the annual wine harvest, wild mushrooms… and lots of transport strikes and French protest marches!
+Typically, French strike season strikes twice a year, the months of April/May (to coincide with spring break, the Cannes Film Festival, Monaco Grand Prix, and Mother’s day holidays… sympa!), and during all of autumn, where it is almost a back-to-school ritual.

 Strike season usually features a rolling series of bus strikes, train strikes, striking pilots and air-traffic controllers, protest marches, and who-knows-what-else.
 The locals are annoyed by this semi-yearly ritual, but just do that Gaelic shrug and put up with it.
 So do as the locals do, perfect your shrug, and use these work-arounds and strike strategies for dealing with the transport strikes in Nice:

-If the Airport Express Bus is on strike you still have many choices:
+If the Airport Tramway is on strike you still have many choices:

-- Order a private transfer ahead of time (35€) and breathe easy.
+- Order a private transfer ahead of time as a fixed price (35€) and breathe easy.
 I recommend Friend in France.

 - …Or you can always walk out to the Promenade and try to catch a city bus for 1.50€ (if they are not on strike as well!) but know that if a bus is already full, it won’t even stop, so you could be there for a while… (then just call an Uber for plan B).